DeepLabCut/DeepLabCut/docs/maDLC_AdvUserGuide.md

 interest) in the project’s configuration file by providing a list.
 The following command invokes the labeling toolbox.

 The user needs to use the *Load Frames* button to select the directory which stores the extracted frames from one of the videos.
-Subsequently, the user can use one of the radio buttons (top right) to select a body part to label.
-RIGHT click to add the label.
+Subsequently, the user can use one of the radio buttons (top right) to select a body part to label. **RIGHT** click to add the label.
 Left click to drag the label, if needed.
-If you label a part accidentally, you can use the middle button on your mouse to delete!
+If you label a part accidentally, you can use the middle button on your mouse to delete (or hit the delete key while you hover over the point)!
 If you cannot see a body part in the frame, skip over the label!
 Please see the ``HELP`` button for more user instructions.
 This auto-advances once you labeled the first body part.
 You can also advance to the next frame by clicking on the RIGHT arrow on your keyboard (and go to a previous frame with LEFT arrow).
-Each label will be plotted as a dot in a unique color (see Figure 4 for more details).
+Each label will be plotted as a dot in a unique color.

 The user is free to move around the body part and once satisfied with its position, can select another radio button (in the top right) to switch to the respective body part (it otherwise auto-advances).
 The user can skip a body part if it is not visible.
 Once all the visible body parts are labeled, then the user can use ‘Next Frame’ to load the following frame.
 The user needs to save the labels after all the frames from one of the videos are labeled by clicking the save button at the bottom right.
 Saving the labels will create a labeled dataset for each video in a hierarchical data file format (HDF) in the subdirectory corresponding to the particular video in **labeled-data**.
 You can save at any intermediate step (even without closing the GUI, just hit save) and you return to labeling a dataset by reloading it!

 **CRITICAL POINT:** It is advisable to **consistently label similar spots** (e.g., on a wrist that is very large, try to label the same location).
-In general, invisible or occluded points should not be labeled by the user.
-They can simply be skipped by not applying the label anywhere on the frame.
+In general, invisible or occluded points should not be labeled by the user, unless you want to teach the network to "guess" - this is possible, but could affect accuracy.
+If you don't want/or don't see a bodypart, they can simply be skipped by not applying the label anywhere on the frame.

 OPTIONAL: In the event of adding more labels to the existing labeled dataset, the user need to append the new labels to the bodyparts in the config.yaml file.
 Thereafter, the user can call the function **label_frames**.
-As of 2.0.5+: then a box will pop up and ask the user if they wish to display all parts, or only add in the new labels.
+A box will pop up and ask the user if they wish to display all parts, or only add in the new labels.
 Saving the labels after all the images are labelled will append the new labels to the existing labeled dataset.

 **maDeepLabCut CRITICAL POINT:** For multi-animal labeling, unless you can tell apart the animals, you do not need to worry about the "ID" of each animal.
 For example: if you have a white and black mouse label the white mouse as animal 1, and black as animal 2 across all frames.
 If two black mice, then the ID label 1 or 2 can switch between frames - no need for you to try to identify them (but always label consistently within a frame).
 If you have 2 black mice but one always has an optical fiber (for example), then DO label them consistently as animal1 and animal_fiber (for example).
 The point of multi-animal DLC is to train models that can first group the correct bodyparts to individuals, then associate those points in a given video to a specific individual, which then also uses temporal information to link across the video frames.

 Note, we also highly recommend that you use more bodypoints that you might otherwise have (see the example below).

 **Example Labeling with maDeepLabCut:**
-- note you should within an animal be consistent, i.e. all bodyparts on mouse1 should be on mouse1, but across frames "mouse1" can be any of the black mice (as here it is nearly impossible to tell them apart visually).
+- note you should within an animal be consistent, i.e., all bodyparts on mouse1 should be on mouse1, but across frames "mouse1" can be any of the black mice (as here it is nearly impossible to tell them apart visually).
 IF you can tell them apart, do label consistently!

 <p align="center">
 <img src="https://images.squarespace-cdn.com/content/v1/57f6d51c9f74566f55ecf271/1588028248844-43RXXUNLE1VKJDKGGVFO/ke17ZwdGBToddI8pDm48kAxoZwLd0g_s-irkR9O2vUhZw-zPPgdn4jUwVcJE1ZvWQUxwkmyExglNqGp0IvTJZUJFbgE-7XRK3dMEBRBhUpxFjgZOWy5voI9x7QCcY8v6pdjAnJRY2VhSKj43SxhWXRPK8F08AQobuqKWFB6l9T0/labelingdemo.gif?format=750w" width="70%">